-5.2 The permittee shall calculate the actual emissions of HAPs from FGFACILITY based on the most recent calendar year.
+5.2 The permittee shall calculate the actual emissions of HAPs from FGFACILITY based on the most recent 12-month rolling time period as determined at the end of each calendar month.
 If stack test results for FGFACILITY exist for any of the aforementioned pollutants, the permittee may use those stack test results to estimate pollutant emissions subject to the approval of the AQD.
 In the event that stack test results do not exist for a specific pollutant, the permittee shall use the applicable emission factor listed in the Emission Limit Table to estimate the emissions of a pollutant from FGFACILITY.
 The permittee shall keep all records on file for a period of at least five years and make them available to the Department upon request.
 [R 336.1205(1)(a), R 336.1205(3)]